Analyzing the Effectiveness of the McLean County Criminal Justice Coordinating Council Using Design Sociology

 The criminal justice system in Illinois is comprised of numerous independent agencies that work alongside one another.
 Depending on the function of the agency, the departments can operate in silos inhibiting effective communication and collaboration.
 The National Institute of Corrections (NIC) created Guidelines for Developing a Criminal Justice Coordinating Committee (2002) to assist criminal justice system members who wish to improve communication, cooperation, and coordination in their areas.
 One method of addressing these issues is through the creation of a Criminal Justice Coordinating Council (CJCC).
 Although CJCCs have existed since the 1930’s, they are unique to each county or jurisdiction that employs them.
 The NIC published three common characteristics of effective CJCCs in their online publication, The National Jail Exchange (NJE) 2013.
 These include an engaged membership lead by an effective leader, appropriate planning staff and a structured, data-driven and collaborative policy approach.
 Using the three NJE characteristics, a quantitative survey of CJCC members, and qualitative interview of active CJCC members, this paper will analyze the effectiveness of the CJCC in McLean County.
 The paper will conclude with recommendations based in design sociology.

 Holifield, Jalisa, "Analyzing the Effectiveness of the McLean County Criminal Justice Coordinating Council Using Design Sociology" (2019).
-Stevenson Center for Community and Economic Development to Stevenson Center for Community and Economic Development—Student Research.
+Stevenson Center for Community and Economic Development—Student Research.
 37.